LukasWoodtli/WebPage/content/wrenches.md

+---
-Title: Wrenches
+title: Wrenches
-Category: Mechanics
+category: Mechanics
-Tags: Robotics
+tags: [Robotics]
+---

 A linear force $f$ acting on a rigid body at point $p$ creates a *torque* (*moment*) $m$ that can be represented in a reference frame $\{a\}$ as: